 Dishwashers and Handsoap

 Detergent with dye and sometimes ammonia

 Steamcleaning and Carpet cleaners

-commonly made with perchloroethylene, ammonia, detergents, and ethanol.
-These leave residues behind
+Commonly made with perchloroethylene, ammonia, detergents, and ethanol – these leave residue behind.

 Packaging and Containers

 Using vinegar or baking soda allows you to purchase bulk amounts of cleaning products and reuse smaller spray bottles.
 Other aerosol or toxic cans etc. should be deposited at a fire station rather than into your garbage bins.

 Handsoap: Place a ½ - deep layer of Borax in a 2 litre container and fill with water.
 Shake and let settle.
 Pour off the clear part and use it as a soap concentrate.